Sledmine/mercury/README.md

-# Mercury - Development branch
+# Mercury - Development Branch

 --- THIS IS NOT AN STABLE VERSION, THIS BRANCH IS CONSTANTLY UPDATED USE MASTER BRANCH INSTEAD ---